 3. It is always advisable to have a backup of your data before you start messing the hard drive.
 So, ensure to keep everything safely so that you don’t lose any of your important personal files.

-Phase 1 – Defrag the disk to Reinstall Windows 10 from HDD to SSD
+Phase 1 – Defrag the disk to Reinstall Windows 11 or 10 from HDD to SSD

-Step 1 – Go to the Cortana search field on the taskbar and type defrag.
+Step 1 – Click the search on the taskbar and type defrag.
 When you see Defragment and Optimize Drives as the best match, click on it.

 Step 3 – Choose the system drive and click on Analyze button (see snapshot).